-Never drink and drive: This goes without saying in all countries, but counts double in Mexico because your insurance could be nullified if alcohol played a role in the accident.
+Never drink and drive: This goes without saying in all countries, but counts double in Mexico because your insurance can be nullified if alcohol plays a role in an accident.

 Car insurance for Canada

-Your U.S. policy automatically covers you in Canada, no matter if you're driving a rental car or your own personal car.
-Your policy covers you for as long as you're driving there.
-Plus, there's no need to notify your insurance company or anything like that.
+Your U.S. policy automatically covers you in Canada, whether you're driving a rental car or your own car.
+Your policy covers you for as long as you're driving there, and there's no need to notify your insurance company.

-International car insurance for Europe or other countries
+Overseas car insurance for Europe and other countries

 How to get insurance when driving in Europe or another country

 Look for an insurance company that specializes in car insurance for the specific country you're visiting or moving to.
 Requirements can vary widely for each country, and a specialized company can help you purchase the proper coverages.

 If you're vacationing in another country for a short time, it's typically easiest to get coverage through the car rental agency.
 Research any countries you plan to visit to find out the specific rental insurance requirements of each.
 For example, Italy requires foreign car renters to purchase the "collision damage waiver" offered by the car rental company.
 Each country's U.S. embassy is a good starting point for your research.